-14. Support for Students and for Student Learning
+15. Support for Students and for Student Learning

-The University recognises the value of the whole student experience within Higher Education and students have full access to Marjon's facilities for academic and pastoral support and guidance.
+The University recognises the value of the whole student experience within Higher Education and students have full access to the University's facilities for academic and pastoral support and guidance.
 The Student Support team offers a confidential and comprehensive service to guide and support students through their studies in the following areas:

-- Academic Advice

-- Academic Skills
+- Academic Advice - Academic Skills

 - Accommodation (where applicable)

 - Disability and Inclusion Advice Service

+- Employability and Careers Development

 - Finance and Welfare

 - Health

 - Student Counselling and Well-being

 - Student Volunteering